 Why Does Bitcoin Value Fluctuate?

 Bitcoin is a speculative asset, and in the grand scheme of things, it is relatively new compared to long-established assets like gold.
 Newer assets will almost always be more volatile as the market consensus slowly builds to a more consistent price discovery level.
-While bitcoin still has quite explosive movements, the volume being traded in recent times has reduced the market’s extremes to some degree; this will likely improve with continued adoption.
+While bitcoin still has quite explosive movements, the volume being traded recently has reduced the market’s extremes to some degree; this will likely improve with continued adoption.
 The dynamics of mining, regulations, and much more can affect bitcoin cost and result in short or long-term fluctuations.

 How to Find Lost Bitcoin?

 However, if you just think that perhaps you misplaced some check any exchange accounts you have, mobile wallets, your PC, and anywhere else you may have been storing cryptocurrency wallets.
-If you manage to find it or still have other bitcoin to worry about, consider this a great time to make sure you can keep track and securely backup any essential account logins, wallets, or recovery phrases.
+Then, if you manage to find it or still have other bitcoin to worry about, consider this a great time to make sure you can keep track and securely backup any essential account logins, wallets, or recovery phrases.

 How to Get Bitcoin Back from a Scammer?